Figure skating: Figure skates

 Ice dancers' blades are about an inch shorter in the rear than those used by skaters in other disciplines, to accommodate the intricate footwork and close partnering in dance.
 Dancers' blades also have a smaller toepick as they do not require the large toepick used for jumping in the other disciplines.
 Hard plastic skate guards are used when the skater must walk in his or her skates when not on the ice, to protect the blade from dirt or material on the ground that may dull the blade.
 Soft blade covers called soakers are used to absorb condensation and protect the blades from rust when the skates are not being worn.
 In competition, skaters are allowed three minutes to make repairs to their skates.

 There are many different types of boots and blades to suit different disciplines and abilities.
 For example, athletes who are performing advanced multi-rotational jumps often need a stiffer boot that is higher and gives more support.
 Athletes working on single or double jumps require less support and may use a less stiff boot.
 Ice dancers may prefer a lower cut boot that is designed to enable more knee bend.

 Likewise, blades designed for free and pairs skating have a longer tail to assist landing.
 The blade profile and picks are designed to assist with spinning, jump entry, take-off, landing, and exit.
 Modern blade technology increasingly uses carbon fibre and materials other than steel to make blades lighter.
-These materials may also be more flexible and help cushion jump landings and be protective of young athlete's joints.
+These materials may also be more flexible and help cushion jump landings and be protective of young athletes' joints.
 Ice dance blades have short tails to enable close foot work and reduce the risk of blade clash in close complex moves.
 They may also be thinner to assist with glide and fast changes of edge.

 Off-ice training is the term for physical conditioning that takes place off the ice.
 Besides regular physical exercise, skaters do walk-throughs of jumps off the ice to practice sufficient rotation and height of their jumps, and to practice consistency in landing on one foot.
 In 2020/2021 many athletes relied on a variety of off-ice training and conditioning methods due to rinks being closed due to COVID-19.